James Baker: Tax Reform Act of 1986

 When Rostenkowski introduced his bill in December 1985, it offered different provisions, including a 38 percent top rate and fewer deductions, but Baker supported it.
-When some House Republicans, including Dick Cheney (R-WY) and Trent Lott (R-MS) tried to organized to reject the plan, Baker successfully appealed to Reagan to stop the revolt.
+When some House Republicans, including Dick Cheney (R-WY) and Trent Lott (R-MS), tried to organize to reject the plan, Baker successfully appealed to Reagan to stop the revolt.
 Cheney credited Baker for having Reagan give a patriotic speech to House members in the immediate wake of the Arrow Air Flight 1285R crash in Canada that had resulted in the death of more than 200 U.S. Marines.

 The bill passed the House in mid-December 1985 and was reported to the Senate for further consideration.
 In the Senate, Chairman Bob Packwood (R-OR) significantly revised the House plan, mainly by lowering the top tax rate to 25 percent for individuals, while increasing the corporate tax burden by closing loopholes and other initiatives.
 Baker supported Packwood's change and worked to lobby Senators to the plan.
-The bill eventually passed the Senate in July 1986 and after the reconciliation process, was signed into law by Reagan on October 22, 1986.
+The bill eventually passed the Senate in July 1986 and, after the reconciliation process, was signed into law by Reagan on October 22, 1986.

 Baker received credit for fostering the compromise that led to a major reform of the tax code.
 But Baker also earned notice for some carve-outs that he advocated for.
 Along with Senator John Danforth (R-MO), Baker strongly argued against a proposed tax on money gifted from grandparents to grandchildren.
 Aides believed Danforth and Baker vigorously condemned the so-called "kiddie tax" due in part to their vast personal wealth.
 Baker also weighed in to break an impasse in favor of oil-state Senators who wanted exemptions for the petrochemical industry.
 Baker's own extensive business with the industry and with his home state of oil-rich Texas was believed by some stakeholders to have informed his behavior.

-Besides some of the broader issues, Baker also, in his words, used the bill to get "payback" against the Houston Chronicle for not endorsing him in his 1978 campaign for Texas Attorney General.
+Besides some of the broader issues, Baker also, in his words, used the bill to get "payback" against the Houston Chronicle for not endorsing him in his 1978 campaign for Texas attorney general.
 Due to a law passed in 1969, the newspaper's owners required periodic exemptions to maintain their stake.
-In the 1986 bill, Baker intentionally removed their exemption, leading to their sale in 1987 for $400 million dollars to Hearst.
+In the 1986 bill, Baker intentionally removed their exemption, leading to their sale in 1987 for $400 million to Hearst.
 Decades later, Baker told his biographers that he was happy "getting even."